hiddentao/zip-json/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![TypeScript](https://img.shields.io/badge/TypeScript-Ready-blue.svg)](https://www.typescriptlang.org/)

-A tool for compressing files and directories into JSON format, optimized for Bun binaries and other JavaScript runtimes.
+A tool for compressing files and directories into JSON format that can be extracted and used at runtime.

-## Why zip-json?

-Unlike traditional zip files, zip-json creates archives in JSON format that can be easily:

-- **Embedded in JavaScript bundles** without additional file handling
-- **Stored in databases** as JSON documents
-- **Transmitted over APIs** as standard JSON payloads
-- **Version controlled** with meaningful diffs
-- **Processed by any JSON-capable system**
+## 🎯 **Perfect for Bun Native Binaries**

+**zip-json** enables you to generate Bun native binaries with files and folders embedded within, which can then be extracted and used at runtime.
+This is especially powerful for:

+- **📁 Bundling Drizzle ORM migration scripts** into a single executable
+- **⚡ Embedding assets directly in native binaries** for zero-dependency distribution
+- **🚀 Creating portable CLI tools** with all resources included
+- **📦 Building self-contained applications** that don't require external files

 Perfect for bundling assets, creating portable backups, or embedding resources directly in your applications.